EricZinda/Perplexity/docs/towrite/3-Concepts.md

                 - a better way to do this is to require the caller to ask about a property of the solution.
 I.e. "will any instance or concept that come out of this have the small property?" or "be an instance of steak?"
                     - It is probably true that in the general sense we can't figure it out by inspecting the criteria.
 Instead we have to generate instances and induce the answer.
                         - we might be able to inspect the criteria if it is a simple logic
+            - we could call it something like "will be an instance of in some way" or "guaranteed that this object will be true for 'instanceOf type'"
+                - maybe call it "isa"?
         - How do we convert to english if we can't use that?
           - also, if it doesn't return any instances, how can we convert it to english or get a type from it?
 There is nothing to "duck type"
           - Certainly we could remember the phrase that created the referring expression and use that for english generation